JoesCat/gimp-fix-ca/README.md

 (CA).
 For a general explanation about Chromatic Aberration, you can find information from [Wikipedia](http://en.wikipedia.org/wiki/Chromatic_aberration).
-Fix-CA is able to fix Lateral CA colored fringing caused by light travelling through lenses, and Directional CA caused by light travelling through dense material such as glass and water.
+Fix-CA is able to fix Lateral CA colored fringing caused by light traveling through lenses, and Directional CA caused by light traveling through dense material such as glass and water.

 This plug-in was written by Kriang Lerdsuwanakij lerdsuwa@users.sourceforge.net